Dynamic Analysis

 The idea was simple, fuzz the program while using a memory sanitizer to check if all memory that was allocated was eventually deallocated.

 The analysis per-say was sound, every trace we warned about did contain a memory error, but the company in question had a coding style where they didn't clean up the initial memory allocation, because it was cleaned up when the device were shut off.
-The warnings we produced were not a problem to this company, and therefore a false positive.
+The warnings we produced were not a problem to this company, and therefore false positives.

 The lesson: no analysis is fire and forget, they all requires some coding conventions to give good results.